 A personal wealth plan is the foundation for building wealth but many people delay in making one.

 Are you wondering how to create a wealth plan?
-The steps are clarifying what you want, updating net worth, seeing if you’re on track and defining steps to reach your goals if you’re not.
+The steps are clarifying what you want, updating net worth to see if you’re currently on track to create the wealth you want, and updating your existing habits to reach your goals if you’re not on track.

 Why Create a Personal Wealth Plan?

-While many people still see retirement as the destination, I like financial independence as the goal.
+While many people still see retirement as the destination, we decided to make financial independence our goal.
 Financial independence happens when you’re living off investments with enough money for you to live how you want without fear about running out of money.

-Many people think a wealth plan is primarily about investing in stocks but it’s so much bigger than that.
-There are many successful investors who never invest in stocks.
-Instead they invest in real estate or small business.
+Many people think a wealth plan is primarily about being employed and investing in stocks and bonds as much as possible.
+It’s so much bigger than that, however.
+For one thing, there are many successful investors who never invest in stocks.
+Instead, they invest in real estate or small business.

-So, a wealth plan is a rough guide for you to create financial independence based on what you want to do and have.
-By creating a wealth plan, you may see that stock investing won’t get to financial independence by the time you want.
+A wealth plan is a rough guide for you to create financial independence based on what you want to do and have.
+By creating a wealth plan, you may change what you thought you wanted.
+Or you may see that stock investing won’t get to financial independence by the time you want.
 In this case, you may need to invest in something else.

 Or you may find that simple passive stock investing will likely take you right to where you want to be.
 Create your wealth plan by following along in my post so you’ll know in a few minutes.